-Cynthia T. grew up in Park Heights in Northwest Baltimore, where substance abuse was commonplace in her household.
+Cynthia T. grew up in Park Heights in Northwest Baltimore, where substance use was commonplace in her household.
 At age 22, she tried heroin for the first time, and she soon began using regularly.
-She later used cocaine and abused drugs for 20 years.

 Tuerk House gave me the education I needed in order to really fight my disease.